inval8/backyard/README.md

-Website framework includes use of bootstrap and RESTful API.
-To be included are cloudinary env variables.
+Sample includes use of bootstrap, RESTful API, and material discussed at the end of web developer bootcamp.